Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.11.1
+# Announcing C-Blosc2 2.11.2
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release for fixing the ALTIVEC header.
+This is a maintenance release for fixing compilation on Raspberry Pi (4).
-Only affects to IBM POWER builds.
+Only affects to ARM non-64bit builds.

-Also, some other fixes and improvements are in.

 For more info, please see the release notes in: